 I believe you can learn a lot about a country, its people and its geography by the food that’s eaten there; the combination of flavours, the presentation and cooking methods used.
 Getting to know a country’s cuisine and the excitement of discovering new flavours is all part of the journey.
-The food in Iceland was no exception.
-Here’s how I got on eating Iceland…
+Icelandic food was no exception.
+Here’s how I got on eating my way round Iceland…

 I’d heard some pretty gruesome tales of what to expect and my taste buds arrived in Reykjavik with more than a little trepidation about the food I’d find on my plate.
 I’m happy to say I didn’t need the stash of chocolate Hobnobs I’d secreted in my case because Iceland served up some fabulous food.

 So, what to eat in Iceland?
 Staple dishes include lamb, skyr, potatoes and fish – lots of fish.
-Iceland sits surrounded by chilly North Atlantic waters filled with cod, haddock, herring, halibut, skate, lobster, and salmon so the fish on your plate in the evening was probably caught that morning.
+Iceland sits surrounded by chilly North Atlantic waters filled with cod, haddock, herring, halibut, skate, lobster, and salmon.
+The fish you’ll find on your plate in the evening was probably caught that morning.
 Huge geothermal heated greenhouses produce fresh vegetables and the country’s environmental awareness means that the meat, fish and seafood is some of Europe’s healthiest.

-Some of the traditional fare (vegetarians look away now) is not for the faint-hearted but restaurants in Reykjavik also serve a lot of what you’d find at home.
+Some of the traditional fare (vegetarians look away now) is not for the faint-hearted but don’t panic because restaurants in Reykjavik also serve a lot of what you’d find at home.
 Here’s what Icelandic cuisine brings to the table both traditional and modern…

 Icelandic hot dog